 Richard and Mica Hadar of New York City sold Boulder Farm to Stockbridge Boulder Farm LLC, which is managed by Patricia Weber of Lake Wales, Fla., according to the documents filed at the registry.
 Weber did not obtain a mortgage.

 The new owner plans to utilize the property as a private residence, according to Realtor Chapin Fish of William Brockman Real Estate in Monterey, who brokered the sale.
-The Hadars, who had owned the property since 2007, had used the estate as a second home.

 "It's without a doubt one of the finest properties in the Berkshires," Fish said.